WillMerges/GSW-2021/README.md

 # GSW-2020
 RIT Launch Initiative Ground Software for 2020-2021

-To install:
-*./install/install*
+To install in a new location or on a new machine:
+*chmod +x install*
+*./install*

-Before building the environment needs to be set:
+Before building or running the GSW environment needs to be set:
-*. install/setenv*
+*. setenv*
-(note, this must be run in the same shell as building in, ./setenv will run in a sub-process)
+(note: this *must* be run as *'. setenv'* and not *'./setenv'* because it needs to modify the current bash environment

 How to build:
 *make all*